turbot/guardrails-samples/hub_content/policy_packs/guidelines.md

 - Top level folder should be of the cloud provider. e.g. aws
 - Policy packs should be group per service. e.g. aws/ec2
-- Policy pack name should be in a regular sentence format that is easily readable. e.g. deny_unapproved_ami_publisher_for_instance
+- Policy pack name should be in a regular sentence format that is easily readable. e.g. detect_unapproved_ami_publisher_for_instance
 - Use snake_case

 ## Files